spark3dp/ember-firmware/README.md

 ###Development Image
 [Click here](http://printer-firmware.s3-website-us-east-1.amazonaws.com/development_image) to download the latest development image.

 The development image always has latest released version of the firmware (as indicated in the ```README``` in the ```master``` branch).
 To use the development image:

 1. Flash it to a MicroSD card (2GB minimum) using either [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/), ```dd```, [Apple Pi Baker](http://www.tweaking4all.com/?wpfb_dl=94)(Mac), or similar.
-The image must written directly to MicroSD card using the above methods; copying the image to an existing partition will not work.
+The image must written directly to MicroSD card using the above methods; simply dragging or copying the image to the card will not work.

 2. Insert the MicroSD card into an Ember or BeagleBone Black, plug in power, and connect it to your computer via USB.

 3. Connect to the device using [SSH](https://support.ember.autodesk.com/hc/en-us/articles/218519168-SSH-Into-Ember) (root@192.168.7.2)

 4. Run the following commands:

 ```